Genesis Pregnancy Support Inc is a non-denominational and not for profit Christian organization that is dedicated to the following:

 A personal alert system is a device that enables people to call for help in an emergency if they are unable to access or use a telephone.

 ConcessionsSA offers assistance to eligible applicants for the purchasing and monitoring of the system.
-Rebates are paid directly to your supplier.
-If the total charges are more than the rebate amount, you are responsible for paying the difference directly to your supplier.

 Purchasing an alert system - ConcessionsSA will pay the approved supplier up to $380 towards the purchase and installation of an approved alert system.
 The alert system must be installed at the applicant’s residential address and only one alert system is available per household.